MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/create-book-workspace-outlook.md

 ## Advantages of a workspace

-Administrators can enable users to book desks, cubes, or other workspace types without the complexity.
+Administrators can enable users to book desks, cubes, or other workspace types in a quick and simple process.
 The resources of each workspace can be managed as a conference room.

 A workspace can be reserved multiple times by different users at the same time up to a defined capacity.
 However, rooms can be reserved only one time at a specific time.
 Like rooms, administrators can add workspaces to room lists, add `Set-Place` tags, and make `Set-CalendarProcessing` settings.